christopherkenny/pnas/README.md

 ## License

 This modifies the Overleaf PNAS Template, available at <https://www.overleaf.com/latex/templates/template-for-preparing-your-research-report-submission-to-pnas-using-overleaf-2023/whbdryzwztnd>.
 The original template is licensed under the [LaTeX Project Public License 1.3c](https://www.latex-project.org/lppl/lppl-1-3c/).
+The additional style file for Brief Reports comes from <https://www.overleaf.com/latex/templates/template-for-preparing-your-brief-report-submission-to-pnas-using-overleaf-2023/kbxgqwycmpjq> and is also licensed under the LaTeX Project Public License 1.3c.

 The template within is derived from this and makes modifications to separate into the full document into Quarto "partials".
 All modifications can be seen in this repo.